Toys "R" Us Australia: History

+Toys "R" Us in Australia was referred to as a category killer.

-The Australian wing of Toys "R" Us finally entered voluntary administration on May 22, 2018, following its parent's bankruptcy, appointing administrators from McGrathNicol.
+Toys "R" Us entered voluntary administration on 22 May 2018, following its parent's bankruptcy, appointing administrators from McGrathNicol.
 On June 20, it was announced that all of their Australian stores would be closing as well.
 The closure of all 44 stores was concluded on August 5, 2018.

-On June 5, 2019, Toys "R" Us returned in Australia when Tru Kids partnered with Hobby Warehouse to relaunch the website for the chain.
+On 5 June 2019, Toys "R" Us returned in Australia when Tru Kids partnered with Hobby Warehouse to relaunch the website for the chain.
 In 2023, they announced that Toys "R" Us would return to Australia.
 Hobby Warehouse and Toys "R" Us were acquired by Funtastic in 2021, who changed their name to Toys"R"Us ANZ.

-In 2024 Toys "R" Us acquired Riot Arts & Craft.
+In 2024 Toys "R" Us acquired Riot Art & Craft.
 Riot previously made headlines by suddenly going into creditors voluntary liquidation in late 2020 during the COVID-19 pandemic, immediately closing all its 56 bricks-and-mortar stores and sacking its 300 workers by text message (passing them to the liquidator), not before selling its website to a 'related company', initially sparking fears of director or practitioner misconduct.

-On 5 June 2025, following years of losses, the company placed itself into voluntary administration as well, telling the ASX "that the company is, or is likely to become, insolvent".
+On 5 June 2025, following years of losses, the company placed itself into voluntary administration as well, telling the Australian Securities Exchange "that the company is, or is likely to become, insolvent".
 They appointed BDO as administrators.

-On 31 July 2025, the company was taken over by Directed Electronics Australia in a deed of company arrangement and removed from the ASX.
+On 31 July 2025, the company was taken over by Directed Electronics Australia in a deed of company arrangement and delisted from the ASX.